AdguardTeam/tsurlfilter/packages/tswebextension/README.md

  tswebextension war [path]
 ```

-or intergrate loading in your build pipeline:
+or integrate loading in your build pipeline:

 ```ts
 import { copyWar, DEFAULT_WAR_PATH } from '@adguard/tswebextension/cli';